lukepolo/laracart/readme.md

 ```

 ## Currency & Locale
-Laracart comes built in with a currency / locale display.
+LaraCart comes built in with a currency / locale display.
 To configure just checkout the config.php.
 You can set to show the locale (USD) or the currency ($)

 ```php
     $item->price($formatted = true); // $4.50 | USD 4.50